-A wall of exposed bricks has long been a seen as a holy grail of interiors, something that we are all desperate to have as a feature wall in our homes.
-And for some lucky homeowners, stripping away an ugly drywall will instantly reveal a beautiful brick wall that perfectly lends itself to a range of styles from country to industrial.
+Exposed brick walls have long been a seen as a holy grail of interiors, the perfect solution for creating a stylish, yet understated, feature wall.
+For some lucky homeowners, stripping away an ugly drywall is all it takes to reveal a beautiful brick wall that lends itself to a range of interiors styles; from country to industrial.

-However there are of course drawbacks to revealing the literal building blocks of your home and getting the look right takes careful preparation, attention to detail and patience.
-Here are some top tips for creating an exposed brick wall in your home, from choosing the right surface, to finishing and sealing the wall…
+However, there are of course drawbacks to revealing the literal building blocks of your home and getting the look right takes careful preparation, attention to detail and patience.
+Our guide talks you through the process of creating a feature wall with exposed bricks, to ensure you achieve the desired finish.

 1. Pick a wall to expose